Generic selectors

 ParameterTypical Value / RangeImportance

-Diameter25 – 200 mm (customizable)Matches sputtering system
+Diameter25 – 300 mm (custom)Compatible with various sputtering systems

-Thickness3 – 10 mmInfluences sputtering stability
+Thickness3 – 10 mmInfluences sputtering rate and target lifetime

 Comparison with Related Materials